Aj280601/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that sets the permission to the file
+cript that sets the mode of the file hello to this